mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 leapfrogging between worlds by jumping into empty space and using fuel from a collapsible fuel tank is not allowed.
-Fuel costs are recorded and subtracted from one’s totals at the end of the race.
+Fuel costs are recorded and subtracted from one's totals at the end of the race.
 Some star systems along the route are backwaters that see little traffic when the race is not being run.
 Not surprisingly, many of them take advantage of the situation and have been